-The easiest way to tell if you need insulation removed is by looking at it, especially after an event such as a fire, burst pipe, or other bad circumstances.
+The easiest way to tell if you need insulation removed is by looking at it, especially after an event such as a fire, burst pipe, or other bad circumstance.
 Some parts of insulation are combustible—cellulose burns, as does the foil or paper backing on batting—and should be replaced after a fire.
 Burst pipes, leaky roofs, and mold can likewise wet down insulation, making it ineffective.
 Remove the insulation, fix the water source, and then replace it.
 Sometimes insulation batting can eventually lose its grip and fall away from the wall or roof.
 Just push it back and take care to wear gloves and a dust mask.
 Most insulation types, such as batting and spray foam, last for many decades—but if you have cellulose insulation that’s 20 years old or older, have it inspected.

 Insulation can become infested by all sorts of creatures that break into your home and take up residence in the attic and walls.
 Aside from the fact you can hear them skittering overhead, they make their presence known by chewing holes through the cellulose, foam, or batting in your attic and leaving traces of their feces and urine behind.
 Insulation that’s been eaten through isn’t just gross—it’s incapable of doing its job.
 Common insulation destroyers include rats, mice, squirrels, raccoons, termites, and others.
 Call a pest removal service, seal off any entry points, then call a residential insulation services provider to replace whatever insulation has been damaged.